 German involves the study of a key European language and its culture.
 At Glasgow we provide a wide spectrum of teaching, ranging from the 18th century to contemporary culture.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

-Years 4 and 5
+Year 4 and 5

 Academic entry requirements

 The S5 Standard Academic Entry Requirements represent the grades which, if attained in addition to successfully meeting mandatory subject requirements and any non-academic entry requirements (interviews, auditions, aptitude tests), will normally result in an offer being made.
 Students must achieve the standard entry requirements by the end of S5 (cumulative S4 and S5).

 The S5 Minimum Academic Entry Requirements represent the minimum grades which an applicant must have obtained by the end of S5 (cumulative S4 and S5) in order for them to be considered for a conditional offer based on S6 results.
 Not all applicants who achieve the Minimum Academic Entry Requirements will be made an offer.
 This will depend on the number of applications we have received for a degree programme and the number of applicants who have met the Standard Academic Entry Requirements.

 Where an applicant is made a conditional offer based on S6 results, the S6 Standard Academic Entry Requirements represent the cumulative grades that must be attained by the end of S6, in addition to meeting any mandatory subject and non-academic requirements.
 All degree programmes allow applicants to “double count” Highers and Advanced Highers in the same subject when calculating cumulative grades.
 A Grade B in an Advanced Higher will be regarded as another Grade A at Higher Level and a Grade C at Advanced Higher will be regarded as another Grade B at Higher Level.
 All degree programmes require grades in a minimum of four different subjects.